believemanasseh/audio-purifier-extension/README.md

 ## Usage

 - Click on the extension icon in the Chrome toolbar.
 A popup window will appear.
 - Click the "Start Purification" button.
 The extension will start processing your microphone input with noise removal.
-You can monitor the audio spectrum using the spectrogram visualization.
+You can monitor the audio spectrum using the spectrogram visualisation.
 - Click the "Stop Purification" button to disable noise removal.

 ## Technical Details